 Tcpdump is a program for printing the traffic that your Ethernet card sees in a human readable form.
 If you are running the Ethernet card in promiscuous mode, then you can see all of the traffic that passes by.
 Running tcpdump without arguments will spew all the traffic that can be seen.
 You can supply tcpdump with a packet filter to limit what is printed to what you are specifically interested in.
-For example,
+For example, lfconfig

-\$ /usr/sbin/tcpdump src scratchy and tcp will show you TCP traffic originating from the host "scratchy."
-If /usr/sbin/tcpdump does not work for you, use /usr/local/sbin/tcpdump. /usr/local/sbin/ethereal is a graphical version of tcpdump.
+\$ /usr/sbin/tcpdump src scratchy and tcp will show you TCP traffic originating from the host "scratchy." /usr/local/sbin/ethereal.sh is a graphical version of tcpdump.
 You will find these programs essential to debugging your code.